quentncom/quentn-wp/readme.txt

 == Upgrade Notice ==

 = 1.2.2 =
 Thanks for using Quentn Plugin!
-Please update the plugin to make compatible for Elementor Pro versions >= 3.5.
+Please update the plugin to make compatible for Elementor versions >= 3.5.

 = 1.2.1 =
 Thanks for using Quentn Plugin!
 Please update the plugin to fix the error handling while getting password reset key.